PauloDrefahl/TrafficGuard-Ai/README.md

   - For Python: `pip`
   - For Node.js: `npm`

----

-# Setup Guide

-This guide covers setup and running instructions for both Windows and macOS environments.

-## OpenWRT Router Prerequisites

 Before running TrafficGuard-Ai against an OpenWRT router, SSH into the router and install the packet-capture tools if PCAP recording is desired: